-Apache Access Control done right, ‘Allow/Deny from all’ versus ‘Require All Granted/Denied’
+Apache Access Control done right in WordPress .htaccess, ‘Allow/Deny from all’ versus ‘Require All Granted/Denied’

 Since Apache 2.4.6, a new module is used to configure and set up access control for websites: mod_authz_core.
 This means you have to use a different syntax for allowing or blocking hosts and IP addresses to your website.
 But unfortunately, old documentation is never updated and people even still write blog posts using that old syntax, leaving you with an unprotected website.
 Not what you had in mind, now is it?…Continue reading

 Jim Walker from HackRepair.com posted a 2016 version of his Bad Bots .htaccess on Pastebin.
 I offered Jim to translate his Bad Bots .htaccess to web.config, to be used with Windows Server IIS.
 And here it is, learn to protect your WordPress website with this

 Rewrite and proxy HTTP requests in IIS using a .htaccess

 In my case scenario, I had to proxy requests in IIS, because a website was moved from web server A to B, and the DNS wasn’t updated yet.
 All HTTP requests for the moved website are handled in IIS’ Default Web Site; that’s the wildcard host, and the original host no longer existed there.
 We needed to match our website and proxy those requests to the new IIS web server.
 This can either be done using a proxy with URL Rewrite, IIS Application Request Routing (ARR), or a

 .htaccess file handled by Helicon Ape.